Sign in As:

 Schedule

-What is included in the concept:
+What goes into the concept:

 • heading: "Activity Schedule" / "Weekly Schedule";

-• table or list format;
+• tabular or list format;

 • days of the week + event format;